The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

 Forgetting your hatchet on your next camping trip can be a catastrophe, especially if you intend to cook on a fire pit.
-One of the main reasons for taking a hatchet or small axe when outdoors is to cut kindling or trim logs for the fire.
+One of the main reasons for taking a hatchet or small axe outdoors is to cut kindling or trim logs for the fire.

 I am a big camping fan and have tried to compile my years of bushcraft experience into this hatchet guide.
-I took all of these hatchets out on my last camping trip and spent many hours splitting kindling to judge their power, balance, performance, and comfort.
+I took these hatchets out on my last camping trip and spent many hours splitting kindling to judge their power, balance, performance, and comfort.

 Table of Contents

 1. Fiskars X7 Hatchet